 Your accommodation: Punga Grove Motel & Suites

-Punga Grove is right in the heart of Franz Josef Glacier village and offers affordable and stylish accommodation in a beautiful rainforest setting.Driving distance and time (approximate) for this leg: 350 kms / 217 miles : 4.6 hours
+Punga Grove is right in the heart of Franz Josef Glacier village stylish accommodation in a beautiful rainforest setting.Driving distance and time (approximate) for this leg: 350 kms / 217 miles : 4.6 hours

-Franz Josef is a small but lively town in the heart of the West Coast, known for its 12 km long glacier.
+Franz Josef is a small but lively town in the heart of the West Coast, known for its 12km long glacier.
 Surrounded by lush rainforest-clad mountains the township has a vibrant and bustling atmosphere.
 To see the ice from a viewpoint you can walk along the valley floor to the viewpoint below the terminal face.
 However, to go on the glacier itself you must take a licensed helicopter tour.
+If walking is not your thing you can explore the township full of souvenir and gift shops, some great spots for a bite to eat are SnakeBite Brewery or King Tiger.

-Take a spectacular scenic flight over two of New Zealand's most famous glaciers.
-Land at the head of one and view the incredible sight of this frozen river as it winds its way through ancient carved valleys.
-Should weather not be suitable to take this flight you are able to transfer your booking onto a similar tour on any of the Helicopter Line's operations in Queenstown or Mt Cook.
+A spectacular scenic flight soaring over two of New Zealand's most famous glaciers, Fox and Franz Josef.
+Landing at the head of one and view the incredible sight of this frozen river as it winds its way through ancient carved valleys.

 Your accommodation: Punga Grove Motel & Suites